MicrosoftDocs/Contribute/Contribute/dotnet/labels-projects.md

 ---
 title: Labels and projects roadmap
-description: This article contains explains how labels and projects are used in the dotnet/docs repository. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide
+description: This article explains how labels and projects are used in the dotnet/docs repository. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide